LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 ## Industry's Best Practice

-- Mesurements: determine execution times directly by observing the execution of a simulation on a set of inputs
+- Measurements: determine execution times directly by observing the execution of a simulation on a set of inputs
     - Does not guarantee an upper bound to all executions in general
     - Exhaustive execution in general not possible
         - Too large space: 'Input Domain' $\times$ 'Initial execution states'